-- Step 1 Unpack and remove the access point and the mounting accessories, from the shipping box. - Step 2 Return any packing material to the shipping container and save it for future use. - Step 3 Verify that you have received the items listed below.
-If any item is missing or damaged, contact your Cisco representative or reseller for instructions. - The access point. - Mounting bracket AIR-AP-BRACKET-8, only if selected when you ordered the access point.
-Can be ordered separately also. - T-RAIL clips and Channel Adapter (only if selected when you ordered the access point).
+- Step 1 Unpack and remove the access point and the mounting accessories and antennas, if included for external antenna model access points, from the shipping box. - Step 2 Return any packing material to the shipping container and save it for future use. - Step 3 Verify that you have received the items listed below.
+If any item is missing or damaged, contact your Cisco representative or reseller for instructions. - The access point - Mounting bracket (AIR-AP-BRACKET-1= or AIR-AP-BRACKET-2=, only if selected when you ordered the access point) - T-RAIL clips and Channel Adapter (only if selected when you ordered the access point)